The Theremin – The Musical Instrument you Play Without Touching

 However, high-end theremins have the option of switching among different timbres.
 A theremin can indeed sound spooky and ghostly, but it can also be as soft as a cello.

-The theremin is monophonic, so it is perfect as part of an ensemble with more traditional instruments, such as the piano, the guitar, or even whole orchestras.
+The theremin is monophonic, so it is perfect for an ensemble with more traditional instruments, such as the piano, the guitar, or even whole orchestras.

 When playing solo, thereminists might enrich their performances through the use of effects, such as delay, reverb, and harmonizer, creating an interesting palette of expressive options.